BlackCat Ransomware: the attack that has companies around the world worried

-BlackCat, also known as ALPHV, is a Ransomware as a Service ( RaaS ) that has been gaining notoriety since November 2021, has been in the spotlight and caused great damage to several companies around the world.
+BlackCat, also known as ALPHV, is a Ransomware as a Service - RaaS that has been gaining notoriety since November 2021, has been in the spotlight and has caused major damage to several companies around the world.
 This ransomware is written in the Rust language and can infect Linux and Windows systems.

-The group is notable for being effective in marketing to its affiliates and for affiliates receiving a generous portion of ransom payments, as well as using double and triple extortion tactics by charging a ransom to decrypt files, threatening to release them , or performing DDoS attacks attacks if the ransom is not paid.
+The group stands out for being effective in marketing to its affiliates and for them receiving a generous share of ransom payments, as well as for using double and triple extortion tactics, charging a ransom to decrypt files, threatening to leak them or carrying out attacks DDoS attacks if the ransom is not paid.

 MITRE ATT&CK

-Some MITRE tactics have already been mapped and have identified the most recurrent forms of attack by this group.
-These are:
+Some of MITRE's tactics have already been mapped and have identified the most recurrent forms of attack by this group.
+They are:

 T1027.002 Obfuscated Files or Information: Software Packing